-Liza Horan is the principal of Media Moxie, a digital strategy and communications consultancy founded in 2000 to help clients increase the value of their digital properties.
+Liza Horan is the founder of Media Moxie, a digital strategy and communications consultancy founded in 2000 to help clients increase the value of their digital properties.
 Liza has worked in digital media since 1995, leading both the content and business sides for companies across many industries.
 These span publishing, tech, sports, pharmaceutical, and entertainment, among many others.
 Before her foray into digital, Liza was a print journalist and magazine editor.

 Highlights of major recent work:

 - Crafting a strategy that articulates a vision and digital road map for companies undergoing digital transformation.
 This work involves mapping an organisations’ mission and business goals to product development.

 - Designing and executing programs and processes to instill a digital performance culture that enables companies to maximize resources (time, money, energy) and return.
 The solution often includes a strategy for putting customer experience at the center of operations through analytics and research, internal communications and collaboration, team workshops and training, and governance.

 - Identifying winning digital propositions and leading product development.
 This involves aligning a company’s offerings with market needs and audience preferences for business growth, and then managing the project.
 The entire product lifecycle can be covered here — from concept, business case, and market validation to build, launch, manage, and grow.